-What Does it Cost to Live for a Month in Rome?
+What is it Like to Live in Rome

 While it can’t be compared to Asian destinations such as Thailand and China, a life in the Italian capital can prove less costly than one might think.
 True, the Euro is a strong currency, but if you live in Rome you will learn all the tips and tricks to get by with an affordable lifestyle.

 When you move to a new city, the first think you need to think about is to find a place and, granted, renting a house or a room in Rome can be pricey.
 However, like in every city, different neighborhoods, different rates.
 For rooms in central areas such as Trastevere, Via del Babuino or Via Cola di Rienzo, prices are certainly higher than in quarters such as Quadraro area or Monte Mario.
 Moreover, after a peak in housing prices, the current recession has been causing rates to shrink, and with about 500 euro you can find a double room, bills included, in a big shared apartment in areas such as Conca d’Oro, which might not be the immediate city center but it’s close to a metro station, or in Via Cassia, a small flat for 600 euro per month.
 The best place to start looking for a house in Rome is the paper and website Porta Portese (only in Italian).